bgoussen/BeeGUTS/docs/TRT_check.md

 An additional argument that can be passed to the `TRT` function is `concRange`.
 This argument might be needed as the funciton `TRT` calls internally [`LCx`](./lc_x_calculation.md) and it might happen that the default range is not sufficient and needs to be eypanded.
+If a range is not given, the default option is to use the maximum range of the data with the default 100 steps for the concentration interval.
+If a range is given, the number of steps will be automatically adjusted to maintain the default resolution (e.g., doubling the range implies a doubling of the number of steps for the calculation of the LDD50).

 [Back to top](#time-reinforced-toxicity-check)